Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 But you can't leave a murderer.

-Like there is a suggestion that murder is quite high on the list of crimes.
+Like, there is a suggestion that murder is quite high on the list of crimes.

-You're the 12th man and you're the murderer.
+You're 12th man and you're the murderer.

 What are you going to do?